Pharmacy Practice Residency Program

 Facilities and Affiliations

 Kent Pharmacy Practice residents complete the majority of their rotations at Kent Hospital.
-The residency is affiliated with the University of Rhode Island College of Pharmacy.
-Kent Hospital, a Care New England hospital, is also affiliated with Butler Psychiatric Hospital, Women and Infants Hospital, Memorial Hospital, and the VNA of Care New England.
-Certain elective rotations may be spent outside at other facilities to increase the resident's exposure to different opportunities in pharmacy practice and different patient populations.
-Please see the program curriculum for further details.
+The residency is affiliated with the University of Rhode Island College of Pharmacywhich residents have the opportunity to complete a teaching certificate program through and precept students from throughout the academic year.
+Kent Hospital, a Care New England hospital, is also affiliated with Butler Psychiatric Hospital, Women and Infants Hospital, and the VNA of Care New England.
+Residents may choose to have one rotation experience outside Kent Hospital at one of these other sites for exposure to different opportunities in pharmacy practice and different patient populations.
+Please see the program curriculum and residency handbook for further details.

-DidacticsThe didactic program for the Pharmacy Practice Residency will depend on the specific rotation.
+DidacticsThe didactic program for the Pharmacy Residency will depend on the specific rotation.
 Residents will routinely participate in didactic exercises with the medical residents as well as within the pharmacy department.
-The didactic program will include:
+The didactic program may include:

 - Guest lectures.